-Individuals residing in the United States who received a notice from the State of Rhode Island indicating their private information may have been impacted in a data breach, may be eligible to submit a claim for up to $5,000 and medical monitoring from a class action settlement.
+Individuals residing in the United States who received a notice from the State of Rhode Island indicating a data breach may have impacted their private information could be eligible to submit a claim for up to $5,000 and medical monitoring from a class action settlement.
 The cybersecurity incident affected 735, 501 individuals.

-Deloitte Consulting LLP has agreed to pay $6.3 million to settle a class action lawsuit related to a data breach involving the Rhode Island RIBridges system.
-The class action claims that, on or about Dec.
-5, 2024, cybercriminals unlawfully accessed personal information stored on the RIBridges system, including names, addresses, Social Security numbers, banking details, and health information.
+Deloitte Consulting LLP agreed to pay $6.3 million to settle a class action lawsuit related to a data breach involving the Rhode Island RIBridges system.
+The class action claimed that, on or about Dec.
+5, 2024, cybercriminals unlawfully accessed personal information stored on the RIBridges system, including names, addresses, Social Security numbers, banking details and health information.

 Who is eligible for a RIBridges data breach payout?